Home / General Contractor / Simi Valley, CA

 After 15+ years of general contractor work across Simi Valley and the greater LA area, we’ve seen the same avoidable mistakes repeat across hundreds of projects.
 Here are the five that cost homeowners the most:

 The lowest general contractor bid in Simi Valley almost always signals missing line items, unlicensed labor, or inferior materials.
-Always verify license #, insurance, bond, and request a line-item breakdown.
+For Simi Valley bids always verify license #, insurance, bond, and request a line-item breakdown.

 Homeowners who rush into demolition without full CAD renderings almost always incur change orders mid-project.
 A proper design phase for your Simi Valley project locks in layout, materials, and budget before tools hit the wall.

 Simi Valley-area permit processing can take 2-8 weeks depending on scope.
 Assuming same-week permit issuance wrecks timelines.
-A design-build contractor who manages permits in-house eliminates this risk.
+A Simi Valley-experienced design-build contractor who manages permits in-house eliminates this risk.

 Flash-in-the-pan trends (bold backsplash colors, heavily veined slabs, ultra-specific paint tones) date fast.
 In a market like Simi Valley where resale is a factor, lean toward timeless finishes with trend-driven accents.

 Older Simi Valley homes commonly hide knob-and-tube wiring, galvanized plumbing, water damage, and non-permitted additions.
-Budget a 10-15% contingency for these discoveries — and work with a contractor who flags issues in writing before proceeding.
+Budget a 10-15% contingency on Simi Valley projects for these discoveries — and work with a contractor who flags issues in writing before proceeding.

 How to Choose a General Contractor Contractor in Simi Valley

-Hiring the right contractor is the single biggest factor in whether your project succeeds.
+Hiring the right contractor is the single biggest factor in whether your Simi Valley project succeeds.
 Here is what to look for when evaluating a general contractor in Simi Valley:

 1. Verify the license